ashwinigoikane23/unite_assignment/README.md

 Or run both build and test in one command: docker compose up --build --abort-on-container-exit test

-The test service runs `npm ci && npm test` and exits with the test result code.
+The test service runs `npm run build && npm run dev` and exits with the test result code. for frontend run `serve frontend` on another terminal

+NOTE:
+Use login id: test@example.com
+password: Password123!